Starting June 2022, the IATA Reader for Windows application is being decommissioned.

 Will my Floating License continue working?

-- The IATA Reader and floating license server will continue working normally during the decommissioning transition period.
-The license server will stop working when the grace period ends.
 Consider migrating to the Enterprise Library before the decommissioning transition period ends.
 The Enterprise Library is a simpler and flexible platform for sharing IATA publications across your organization.